acend/helm-basics-training/content/labs/04.2/_index.en.md

 data:
   password: {{ .Values.database.password | b64enc }}
   rootpassword: {{ .Values.database.rootpassword | b64enc}}
 ```

-Notice the `| b64enc`, which is a builtin function to encode string with base64
+Notice the `| b64enc`, which is a builtin function to encode strings with base64.

-The Service for your MySQL database should look like this:
+The service for our MySQL database should look like this:

 ```yaml
 apiVersion: v1